63rd Drive–Rego Park station: Station layout

 There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Woodhaven Boulevard to the west and 67th Avenue to the east.

-Both platforms have a Medium Powder blue trim line with a black border and mosaic name tablets reading "63RD DRIVE" in white sans-serif lettering on a black background and matching blue border.
+Both platforms have a blue tile band with a black border and mosaic name tablets reading "63RD DRIVE" in white sans-serif lettering on a black background and matching blue border.
 A few of these tablets have modern metal signs above them reading "Rego Park".
-Small tile captions reading "63RD DRIVE" in white lettering on black run below the trim line, and directional signs in the same style are present below some of the name tablets.
+Small tile captions reading "63RD DRIVE" in white lettering on black run below the tile band, and directional signs in the same style are present below some of the name tablets.

+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the blue tiles used at the 63rd Drive station are also used at Jackson Heights-Roosevelt Avenue, the next express station to the west, while a different tile color is used at Forest Hills–71st Avenue, the next express station to the east.
+Blue tiles are similarly used at the other local stations between Roosevelt Avenue and 71st Avenue.

 Dark slate blue I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
+The I-beam piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.
 This station has an upper level mezzanine that is about one-third the length of the platforms.
 The mezzanine is split into three sections by a wall on the southbound side and a chain link fence on the northbound side.
 Numerous staircases from each platform go up to their respective outer section of the mezzanine.
 A small turnstile bank on the southbound side and exit-only turnstiles on the northbound side lead to the main fare control area.

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.